-Appendix B Table 10.
-Quality Assessment of Studies on Accuracy of Risk-Based Scoring Systems (KQ4), PROBAST
+Appendix B Table 9.
+Quality Assessment of Studies on Accuracy of Risk-based Scoring Systems (KQ4), PROBAST

-Author, Year, Country 1.1 Were appropriate data sources used?
+Author, Year, Country sources used?
 1.2 Were all inclusions and exclusions of participants appropriate?
 1.3 Risk of bias 2.1 Were predictors defined and assessed in a similar way for all participants?
 2.2 Were predictor assessments made without knowledge of outcome data?
 2.3a Are all predictors available at the time the model is intended to be used?
 2.3b Were all predictors that are intended to be used in the model actually collected and used?
 2.3c Are all predictors available for all participants (<20% missing for any)?
-2.4 Risk of bias 3.1 Was the outcome determined appropriately and according to criteria?
-3.2 Was a prespecified or standard outcome definition used?
-Ayach 90 , 2006, Brazil Yes No (excluded 22% with missing data) Unclear ΡΥ PN Yes Yes Yes Unclear Yes Yes Gobl 98 , 2012, Austria Yes NI Unclear Yes PN Yes Yes Yes Unclear PY Yes Naylor 36 , 1997, Canada Yes Yes Low Yes NI Yes Yes Yes Unclear Yes Yes
+3.1 Was the outcome determined appropriately and according to criteria? definition used?
+Ayach 2006 , Brazil Yes No (excluded 22% with missing data) Unclear PY PN Yes Yes Yes Unclear Yes Yes Gobl 2012 , Austria Yes NI Unclear Yes PN Yes Yes Yes Unclear PY Yes Naylor 1997 , Canada Yes Yes Low Yes NI Yes Yes Yes Unclear Yes Yes